Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 database: For all databases

-manual_TSS: If you detected transcription starting sites(TSSs) manually, you can put the results here for running ``TSS_optimization`` or merging the automatic predicted ones and manual detected ones.
+manual_TSS: If the manual detected transcription starting sites(TSSs) is provided, it can be stored here for running ``TSS_optimization`` or merging the automatic predicted ones and manual detected ones.
 Please use gff3 format.

 manual_processing_site: It is similar with ``manual_TSS``, it is for processing sites.

-mutation_table: If you detected the mutations between reference genome and target genome manually, please put the file here.
+mutation_table: If the mutations table between "reference strain" and "target strain" is provided, please put the file here.
 Please refer to the section of ``get_target_fasta`` for the format of mutation table.

-reads: If you want to run ``circrna`` with mapping reads by ANNOgesic, please put the reads here.
+reads: For running ``circrna`` with mapping reads by ANNOgesic, please put the reads here.
 It can also deal with ``.bzip2`` and ``.gzip``.

 reference: For annotation files and fasta files of "reference strain".
-If they can be downloaded from NCBI, you can also get the files through running ``get_input_files``.
+If they can be downloaded from NCBI, the files can also be gain via running ``get_input_files``.

 riboswitch_ID: For storing the file which contains all the Rfam ID of riboswitch.
 For the details of format, please refer to the section of